minmus-9/lysp/README.md

-# Python LYSP: Solution In Search Of A Problem
+# Python LISP: Solution In Search Of A Problem

 OH NO!
 Another &^%ing LISP written in Python??!
 Yeah, and its name even has a %^#%$ `P` and a &^@&^ `Y` in it.